quicwg/base-drafts/draft-ietf-quic-http.md

 Malformed requests or responses that are detected MUST be treated as a stream error ({{errors}}) of type H3_GENERAL_PROTOCOL_ERROR.

 An intermediary acting as a tunnel could carry HTTP messages from multiple endpoints on one side to a single endpoint on the other side within a single HTTP/3 connection.
 Such an intermediary might forward malformed HTTP messages as well.
-To limit the scope of damage to the offending endpoint, an endpoint that detects a malformed request or response MUST NOT escalate this error to a  connection-level error unless specified otherwise. malformed HTTP message from one of those endpoints on a coalesced connection.
+To limit the scope of damage to the offending endpoint, an endpoint that detects a malformed request or response MUST NOT escalate this error to a connection-level error unless specified otherwise.
-Therefore, an endpoint that detects a malformed request or response MUST NOT escalate the error to a connection-level error unless specified otherwise.

 For malformed requests, a server MAY send an HTTP response prior to closing or resetting the stream.
 Clients MUST NOT accept a malformed response.
 Note that